prepashelter/prepashelter.github.io/_posts/2026-02-02-jobelix-ai-cv-tailoring.md

 That’s why we built **Jobelix**.

-**Jobelix** is a desktop tool that automatically **adapts your CV and application answers to each LinkedIn job**, based on the job description — without spamming generic resumes.
+**Jobelix** is a desktop tool that automatically **adapts your CV and application answers to each LinkedIn job**, based on the job description,  without spamming generic resumes.

 👉 https://jobelix.fr